Province of Savona: Geography

-The province of Savona is one of four provinces in the region of Liguria which forms a coastal strip in the northwest of Italy.
-Savona has a long coastline on the Gulf of Genoa; the Province of Imperia lies to the west and the Metropolitan City of Genoa lies to the east.
-The region of Piedmont lies inland, with the Province of Cuneo to the northwest and the provinces of Asti and Alessandria to the north.
+The province of Savona is one of four provinces in the region of Liguria, which forms a coastal strip in the northwest of Italy.
+Savona has a long coastline on the Gulf of Genoa; the province of Imperia lies to the west and the Metropolitan City of Genoa lies to the east.
+The region of Piedmont lies inland, with the province of Cuneo to the northwest and the provinces of Asti and Alessandria to the north.
 The provincial capital is the city of Savona.
-Inland is the mountain chain formed by the Ligurian Alps and the Apennines.
+Inland is the mountain chain formed by the Ligurian Alps and the Apennine Mountains.